 Designated Audit Directors (DADs) are generally directors of either ATCO or Canadian Utilities.
-Each DAD is assigned to one of our Business Units to provide oversight based on their strengths and experience in various industry sectors.
-DADs perform both audit and risk functions.
+Each DAD is assigned to one of our Business Units based on their strengths and experience in various industry sectors.
+The role of the DADs is to supplement the oversight role of the Audit & Risk Committee.
+The DADs are expected to be better informed on audit-related and risk issues for the Business Units than would normally be expected for Audit & Risk Committee members.
 DADs meet quarterly with senior management of their respective Business Unit, and annually with internal and external auditors.
-DADs review the financial statements and operating results quarterly, review risks twice yearly, and report on both operating results and risks to the Audit & Risk Committee.
+DADs review financial performance and operating results quarterly, review risks twice yearly, and report to the Audit & Risk Committee.
 The Audit & Risk Committee annually reviews the mandate of the DADs.